Network Mapping for Cloud Replicas

 For Windows-based VMs, Veeam Backup & Replication detects network settings of replicated VMs automatically during every run of a replication job targeted at the cloud host.
 Veeam Backup & Replication can detect network settings of replicated VMs in the following ways:

-- If application-aware processing is enabled for a replication job targeted at the cloud host, Veeam Backup & Replication collects network settings of a replicated VM via the runtime process deployed on this VM for performing guest processing tasks.
+- If application-aware processing is enabled for a replication job targeted at the cloud host, Veeam Backup & Replication collects network settings of a replicated VM with the runtime process deployed on this VM for performing guest processing tasks.
 The runtime process collects network settings of a VM along with information required for VSS-aware restore.
-To learn more, see the Application-Aware Processing section in Veeam Backup & Replication User Guide at: https://www.veeam.com/documentation-guides-datasheets.html.
+To learn more, see the Application-Aware Processing section in the Veeam Backup & Replication User Guide.

 - For replication jobs targeted at the cloud host, Veeam Backup & Replication collects network settings of replicated VMs within additional step in the replication process.
 After all VM data is transferred from the source host to the cloud host, Veeam Backup & Replication mounts the system disk of a VM replica to the SP Veeam backup server and collects network settings from the registry of the replica.
 This method helps detect network settings of a replica in case application-aware processing is not enabled for the job.
 However, application-aware processing is a more consistent and reliable method to collect network settings of replicated VMs.